 We have a written policy statement and our code of conduct has been updated to more accurately reflect the current situation regarding migrant workers and the potential threat of modern slavery in the cleaning industry.

-Our approach will continue to ensure that the gender pay gap remains in the current position, or less, in the future.
+Our approach will continue to ensure that the gender pay gap remains to improve from the current position.

 Mean Hourly Pay Differences:

 Median Hourly Pay Differences:

 Mean Bonus Differences: